exercism/website-copy/mentors/README.md

       "avatar_url": null,
       "bio": "I love Go for its simplicity and consistency.
 I've written Go professionally, and also use it for open source projects."
     }

+Aim for approximately 200-250 characters for the bio.

 Note that if you leave a field `null`, we will use the content from your public GitHub profile.
 If you want to leave a field blank, set it to an empty string.

-### Example
+Please create a Pull Request in this repository, which we will review and merge.

 For an example, see [Katrina's commit for Go](https://github.com/exercism/website-copy/pull/8/commits/469c4e2242d320928162d12bc83efea799a1c2fa).